witnesschain-com/tutorials/create-campaign/README.md

 Key parameters that can be configured:
 - Campaign name and description
 - Geographic constraints (latitude, longitude, radius)
+    - If you want to configure global tasks, you can ignore these fields.
 - Visual assets (banner and poster URLs)
 - Reward structure (currency, amounts, fuel requirements)
 - Time constraints (start and end dates)